heroLFG/hugo-herolfg-site/content/posts/the-engineer.md

 ## notes

+We are each an elephant and an elephant rider who justifies what the elephant does.
+My elephant is an engineer.

 My reminders (https://herolfg.com/posts/reminders/) are some of my conclusions about how I should practice acting in the world.
 I could go through each word like "cooperate" and ask the question "how" and "when" while considering some of Axelrod's book "The Evolution of Cooperation".

 Experimentation facilitates error correction.

 ### questions

+What are your criticisms?
+If you were the master, what would you want to happen or change?

+My elephant is an engineer.
+What is your elephant?

 How can it be utilized for productivity?